Real Lifesavers: The 5 Main Types of PFD Every Boater Should Know About

 Type IV: Throwable Devices

 These are your typical life ring buoys you see around.
-Sometimes they're custom-made decorations with your family's name and mounted on your boat's stern or the front of your dock for lake neighbors to easily find you.
+Sometimes, they're custom-made decorations with your family's name and mounted on your boat's stern or the front of your dock so lake neighbors can easily find you.

 Horseshoe buoys are also common (though they're not extra lucky, in case you were wondering).